MIT-LCP/mimic-website/content/tutorials/intro_to_mimic-iii.md

 WHERE gender = 'F'
 ```

-And the numbers of male and female patients can be obtained using this query:
+And the numbers of male and female patients can be obtained using this query which counts how many female and male patients are in the patients table.

 ``` sql
 SELECT gender, COUNT(*)